Peter Schwabe

 Supporting regional conferences

-There is no doubt that the IACR general conferences and area conferences are the most important venues for our community to meet.
-We should, however, also keep in mind the importance of the regional conferences organized in cooperation with the IACR like SAC, Indocrypt, Latincrypt, and Africacrypt.
-I am a regular member of program committees of these conferences, regularly attend them, and was program chair of Latincrypt 2019.
+While the IACR general conferences and area conferences are certainly the most important venues for our community to meet, we should also keep in mind the importance of the regional conferences like SAC, Indocrypt, Latincrypt, and Africacrypt.
+I have served on many of the program committees of these conferences, and was program chair of Latincrypt 2019.
 One of my goals as Director of the IACR is to find ways to further support these events.

 Availability and reproducibility of results

-With the eprint archive, two gold open-access journals, and a general culture of open-sourcing software, our community is doing a pretty good job at making our results available and reproducible for other researchers and the general public.
+With the ePrint archive, three gold open-access journals, and a general culture of open-sourcing software, our community is doing a pretty good job at making our results available and reproducible for other researchers and the general public.
 However, this should not be a reason to not try to improve further in this regard.
-In my statement for candidacy for the IACR BoD in 2019, I described the idea of setting up a repository for artifacts within the IACR.
-Admittedly more in my role as CHES program co-chair and with the massive support of Elke De Mulder, Douglas Stebila, and Kevin McCurley, we established a process for artifact evaluation at CHES and a repository for artifacts within the IACR; For CHES 2023 I took on the role of artifact-evaluation chair and I am hoping to convince other IACR venues to join CHES in this effort to improve artifact availability and reward the effort that goes into libraries and tools that many of us use and appreciate.
+In my role as program chair of CHES 2021, and with the massive support of Elke De Mulder, Douglas Stebila, and Kevin McCurley, we established a process for artifact evaluation at CHES and a repository for artifacts within the IACR.
+This approach to artifact evaluation has now been adopted to some extent also by other IACR venues and I would like to continue working on making artifact evaluation and publication a more standard feature of the IACR publication culture.